cpp-best-practices/game_jam/README.md

 The C++ Best Practices Game Jam is a periodic friendly competition designed to promote the learning of C++ through game creation in an environment that makes it easy to apply Best Practices.

+Be sure to read through this entire document.
+We want you to have fun, and have given you startup projects that help you succeed and apply all of the rules!

+Also, it's fine to start playing with the game project template today and familiarize yourself with it.

 ## Who is Jason and Why Does He Have a Game Jam?

 Jason Turner (aka lefticus):